givasile/effector/docs/method_semantics.md

 $h(v_j) = \sigma^2_{B(v_j)}$ (the merged bin containing level $j$'s transition);
 $H = \sum_k w_k\, h(v_k)$ (frequency-weighted).

-**Nominal** → `ValueError`: no derivative exists and grouping over an arbitrary order is not meaningful — use ALE or PDP.
+**Nominal** — identical to ALE-nominal: one bin per transition, no grouping.
+The Jacobian is irrelevant on a discrete axis, and merging *adjacent* transitions presumes the adjacency is real — under an arbitrary or induced order it is our artifact, so grouping would launder it into the statistics.
+The ALE-nominal order caveat applies unchanged.

 ## ShapDP